Albert Okwuegbunam

-Albert Chukwuemeka Okwuegbunam (/ˌoʊkwu'eɪbunɑːm/ OH-kwoo-AY-boo-nahm; born April 25, 1998) is an American professional football tight end for the Las Vegas Raiders of the National Football League (NFL).
-He played college football for the Missouri Tigers and was selected by the Denver Broncos of the National Football League (NFL) in the fourth round of the 2020 NFL draft.
+Albert Chukwuemeka Okwuegbunam Jr. (/ˌoʊkwu'eɪbunɑːm/ OH-kwoo-AY-boo-nahm; born April 25, 1998) is an American professional football tight end.
+He played college football for the Missouri Tigers and was selected by the Denver Broncos of the National Football League (NFL) in the 2020 NFL draft.

 Early life

 Okwuegbunam attended Sacred Heart-Griffin High School in Springfield, Illinois.
 He played wide receiver for the football team.
 He committed to the University of Missouri to play college football.

 College career

 After redshirting his first year at Missouri in 2016, Okwuegbunam played in all 13 games in 2017 and recorded 29 receptions for 415 yards and 11 touchdowns.
 He returned as Missouri's starter in 2018.
 Following the 2019 season, Okwuegbunam decided to forgo his final year of eligibility and declared for the 2020 NFL draft.